Game-Based Training for a Calmer Home

 If your dog struggles with sudden changes, try short novelty sessions that make unpredictability enjoyable.

-This builds resilience.
+Why it helps: This builds resilience.
 The unexpected, like a dropped pan or a loud laugh, feels less alarming when novelty has become positive.

 4. Management Is Training, Too